Causal-JEPA: Learning World Models through Object-Level Latent Masking: Method

 While future entity tokens are always masked for prediction, we additionally mask the observable latent states of selected objects across the history window $T$ according to a masking index set $\mathcal{M}$, preserving only the earliest time step $t_0$ as an identity anchor.
 The identity anchor is introduced to address the permutation equivariance of slot-based representations with respect to object ordering, which motivates omitting positional encodings along the entity dimension, consistent with prior work~\cite{11,65}.
 As a result, identity information of each entity must be provided for masked tokens, enabling the transformer predictor to distinguish \emph{which} entities are masked and to predict appropriately.

 Concretely, we define the masked token as

 where $\phi$ is a linear projection, $z_{t_0}^i$ serves as an identity anchor, and $e_\tau$ is a learnable embedding combined with temporal positional encoding.
-This masking operation can be interpreted as a latent-level intervention, forcing prediction to rely on interactions with other entities.
+This masking operation can be interpreted as a latent-level control of observability, forcing prediction to rely on interactions with other entities.
 We elaborate more on this interpretation in Appendix~\ref{app:latent_intervention}.

 \paragraph{Learning Objective.} C-JEPA serves as the latent predictor in the object-centric world model, operating on masked object representations to learn dynamics.
 Fig.~\ref{fig:training} illustrates the overall architecture and training procedure of C-JEPA.
 The predictor $f$ is a ViT-style masked transformer with bidirectional attention~\cite{13,14,15}, enabling joint inference over masked object tokens across the history window and future horizon.
 Here, $\bar{Z}_{\mathcal{T}}$ denotes the masked input sequence in which selected entity tokens $z$ are replaced by mask tokens $\tilde{z}$ across both the history window and the future horizon (Fig.~\ref{fig:training}).
 The predictor outputs latent predictions as